Don't give up the fight to protect public power

-Norm Macdonald is the Opposition critic for Forest, Lands and Natural Resource Operations.
+Norm Macdonald is the Opposition critic for Forest, Lands and Natural Resource Operations and the Chair of Rural Caucus.

 Columbia River - Revelstoke